AKAYDINHO/statical-computings/README.md

-# K-Means Clustering Example
+# Linear Regression Example

-This project provides Python and R implementations of the K-Means clustering algorithm.
+This project provides Python and R implementations of the Simple Linear Regression algorithm.

 ## Group Members